zf-fr/zfr-stripe/README.md

 Here are all the exceptions:

-* `ZfrPaymill\Exception\UnauthorizedException`: your API key is likely to be wrong...
+* `ZfrStripe\Exception\UnauthorizedException`: your API key is likely to be wrong...
-* `ZfrPaymill\Exception\CardErrorException`: occurs for 402 errors.
+* `ZfrStripe\Exception\CardErrorException`: occurs for 402 errors.
 According to Stripe, this error happen when parameters were valid but the request failed (for instance if a card CVC is invalid).
-* `ZfrPaymill\Exception\NotFoundException`: is thrown whenever client receives a 404 exception.
+* `ZfrStripe\Exception\NotFoundException`: is thrown whenever client receives a 404 exception.
-* `ZfrPaymill\Exception\ValidationErrorException`: some errors on your sent data.
+* `ZfrStripe\Exception\ValidationErrorException`: some errors on your sent data.
-* `ZfrPaymill\Exception\ServerErrorException`: any errors where Stripe is likely to be doing something wrong...
+* `ZfrStripe\Exception\ServerErrorException`: any errors where Stripe is likely to be doing something wrong...

 Usage: